 The Division of Sport Fish-Southeast Region collects catch, harvest, and biological data from sablefish as part of a marine harvest survey program.
-Ports sampled in 2019 included Juneau, Sitka, Craig, Petersburg/Wrangell, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
-Length data were collected from 372 sablefish in 2019, primarily from the ports of Sitka, Ketchikan, Elfin Cove, and Juneau (Contact Mike Jaenicke).
+Ports sampled in 2020 included Juneau, Sitka, Craig, Petersburg/Wrangell, Gustavus, Yakutat, and Ketchikan.
+Length data were collected from 217 sablefish in 2020, primarily from the ports of Sitka, Ketchikan, and Juneau (Contact Mike Jaenicke).
+Port sampling of sablefish is opportunistic in Southcentral Region and is not a primary objective of the program; port samplers in Southcentral Alaska measured only one sablefish from the sport harvest in 2020, reflecting the relatively low harvests.
+Interviewed anglers in Southcentral Region retained 38 of 69 sablefish caught in 2020).

-Figure 11.
-PWS trawl survey CPUE estimates for sablefish with 90% confidence intervals.
+Figure 11.-PWS trawl survey CPUE estimates for sablefish with 90% confidence intervals.
 Dotted line represents the long-term survey average.

 The Age Determination Unit worked with the AFSC, Auke Bay Laboratories to investigate the use of age-0 lapillar and sagittal otoliths to infer daily growth in juvenile sablefish in the Gulf of Alaska.
 Otoliths from rhinoceros auklet bill-load samples from 1978 to present, survey samples, and samples from laboratory reared juvenile sablefish were removed and prepared.
 The external and internal structure of otoliths collected from bill-load samples were significantly damaged due to storage and were not useful for modeling size nor daily growth.
 Focus was shifted to samples included in growth trials conducted at Auke Bay Laboratories.
 Otolith size and daily increment width was measured using image analysis.
 The relationships between lapillar and sagittal otolith increment width, comparison of total increment count on both structures, otolith size to fish size, temperature and feeding ration were modeled.
-Evaluations of survey and laboratory reared juvenile sablefish found close agreement in daily age between otoliths, strong linear relationships between otolith size and fish size, and peak otolith increment width in both structures between 14 and 18°C and at maximum feed rations.
+Evaluations of survey and laboratory reared juvenile sablefish found close agreement in daily age between otoliths, strong linear relationships between otolith size and fish size, and peak otolith increment width in both structures between 14°C and 18°C and at maximum feed rations.
 These findings support current and previous studies, and investigators plan to publish methods and findings (Contact Kevin McNeel).